-- Step 1 Establish a battery program through your Supply Support Activity (SSA) office. - Step 2 Batteries should be stacked no more than two tiers high on a spill containment pallet with cardboard in between, as per the Hazardous Waste Management Plan.
-(Do not drain electrolyte.) - Step 3 Personnel must have proper PPE, spill clean-up material on-hand, and be properly trained to address any spills. - Step 4 New and used batteries should be stored in designated areas on spill containment pallets.
-Store in an area that provides protection from the weather. - Step 5 QRP can take all government NSN lead acid batteries with the exception of the following:
+- Step 1 Establish a battery program through your Supply Support Activity (SSA) office. - Step 2 Store batteries so the terminals cannot contact each other and terminals are to be capped (non-conductive caps) during storage. - Step 3 Batteries should be stacked no more than two tiers high on a spill containment pallet with cardboard in between, as per the Hazardous Waste Management Plan.
+(Do not drain electrolyte.) - Step 4 Personnel must have proper PPE, spill clean-up material on-hand, and trained to address any spills. - Step 5 New and used batteries should be stored in designated areas on spill containment pallets.
+Store in an area that provides protection from the weather.

-Take these to the HMSO: NSN 6140-01-390-1968, NSN 6140-01-390-1969, NSN 6140-01-446-9506
+Step 6 QRP can take all government NSN lead acid batteries with the exception of the following:Take these to the HMSO:NSN 6140-01-390-1968, NSN 6140-01-390-1969, NSN 6140-01-446-9506

 - Damaged batteries must be double-bagged prior to turn-in (i.e., exterior case cracked).
-Store damaged batteries separate from serviceable batteries and contact the EMD Hazardous Waste Classification Unit (HWCU) for disposal procedures. - Battery terminals must be taped or capped when turning in to the QRP or EMD HWCU.
-If batteries are to be stacked, they must be on a pallet with cardboard placed between layers.
-Stack batteries two layers high only.
+Store damaged batteries separate from serviceable batteries and contact the EMD Hazardous Waste Classification Unit (HWCU), BLDG 2952, for disposal procedures. - Battery terminals must be taped (non-conductive tape) or capped (non-conductive caps) when turning in to the QRP or EMD HWCU. - When storing batteries, batteries must be on a pallet with cardboard placed between layers, two layers high only, store batteries so the terminals cannot contact each other and terminals are to be capped (non-conductive caps) during storage.